katrenus/katrenus/README.md

+## Ahoy there, I'm Kate!

-## I'm Kate, a budding data analyst driven by curiosity about data visualization, statistical analysis, and machine learning.
-Currently, I'm building and polishing my skills through various projects and continuous learning.
-I enjoy working with SQL, learning Python, and experimenting with different data visualization tools.
-I'm excited to dive into new datasets and uncover hidden patterns.
-Let's connect and explore the world of data together!
+* 👩‍🎓 I am a data analyst in the making, who is driven by curiosity about data visualization, statistical analysis, and machine learning.
+* 💻 I enjoy working with SQL, learning Python, and experimenting with different data visualization tools.
+* 🤝🏻 I'm looking for an experience in the field of data analysis, full-time or part-time.
+* 🎯 Goal (2024): Learn Python and get better at statistics.

 ## Follow me on: